synesthesia-it/Murray/README.md

 # Murray

-Murray is a set of tools for Skeleton base software development.
+Murray is a set of tools for Skeleton-based software development.

 **Skeleton-based** software usually consists of code generated through lots of boilerplate that can't be abstracted and re-used through software architecture principles.